turbot/steampipe-plugin-aws/docs/tables/aws_redshift_event_subscription.md

 # Table: aws_redshift_event_subscription

-Amazon Redshift Event Subscription notifies when an event occurs for a cluster,snapshot,security group, or parameter group.
+Amazon Redshift Event Subscription notifies when an event occurs for a cluster, snapshot, security group or parameter group.

 ## Examples